CP Violation in the $B_s^0$ system: Introduction

 \section{Introduction}

-The phenomenon of CP violation, discovered more than 50 years ago (\cite{Christenson:1964fg}), is an essential ingredient to explain the apparent imbalance between matter and anti-matter in the Universe (\cite{Sakharov:1967dj}).
+The phenomenon of CP violation, discovered more than 50 years ago \cite{Christenson:1964fg}, is an essential ingredient to explain the apparent imbalance between matter and anti-matter in the Universe \cite{Sakharov:1967dj}.
 Consequently, this topic attracts a lot of attention.
-In the Standard Model ((SM) \cite{Glashow:1961tr,Weinberg:1967tq,Salam:1968rm}) CP violation arises in the Yukawa-sector via quark mixing and it is described by a complex parameter in the Cabibbo-Kobayashi-Maskawa matrix (CKM-matrix; \cite{Cabibbo:1963yz,Kobayashi:1973fv}).
-Intensive studies of CP violation, especially at the $e^+ e^-$ $B$ factories (see e.g. \cite{Bevan:2014iga} for a comprehensive review), provide convincing evidence that the main source of CP violation, describing the currently available particle physics data is the complex phase of the CKM-matrix.
-More precisely, the results of various measurements performed in completely different experimental environments (different energies, experiments, accelerators, processes etc.) do not contradict to the unitarity of the CKM matrix, see \cite{Amhis:2014hma}.
-This observation results in the statement that the single complex phase of the $3 \times 3$ CKM-matrix is currently sufficient to describe the multitude of CP-violating phenomena observed by experiments.
+In the Standard Model (SM) \cite{Glashow:1961tr,Weinberg:1967tq,Salam:1968rm} CP violation arises in the Yukawa-sector via quark mixing and it is described by a complex parameter in the Cabibbo-Kobayashi-Maskawa matrix (CKM matrix) \cite{Cabibbo:1963yz,Kobayashi:1973fv}.
+Intensive studies of CP violation, especially at the $e^+ e^-$ $B$ factories (see e.g. \cite{Bevan:2014iga} for a comprehensive review), provide convincing evidence that the main source of CP violation is the phase in the CKM matrix.
+More precisely, a vast body of measurements performed in different experimental conditions, such as accelerators, energies of operation, and detectors, confirm the unitarity of the CKM matrix, see \cite{Amhis:2014hma}.

-However, this tremendous success is spoiled by the cosmological observation put forward in several theoretical works, that CP violation provided by the CKM mechanism is not sufficient to explain the observed abundance of matter in the Universe.
-The most recent discussion of this problem can be found in \cite{Bambi:2015mba}.
-Thus, the absence of anti-matter in our world demands the existence of additional sources of CP violation beyond the SM.
-The efforts of many past and present particle physics experiments are directly related to the search of these new sources.
-Such a quest may result in the explanation of the baryon asymmetry in the universe and at the same time in the detection of new physics beyond the SM.
-These considerations explain an increased interest in CP violation studies.
+The CKM phase accounts for all the observed CP violating phenomena, but it is too small to account for the abundance of matter in the Universe.
+Thus additional sources of CP violation must be found.
+A recent discussion of this problem can be found in \cite{Bambi:2015mba}.
+Thus the quest for a broader understanding of CP violation is strongly motivated and may provide hints on the path towards a more complete physics picture of the elementary particles and their interactions.